nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 ## Getting Started
-This program was developed using the Java JDK 11 and the IDE Intellij IDEA.
+This program was developed using the Java JDK 11 and Intellij IDEA.
 The following steps will guide you through the setup process to get your development environment up and running.
-1. Install Java Development Kit (JDK) 11.
+1. Install JDK 11.
 2. Install Intellij IDEA.
 3. Fork the [MoneyGoWhere](https://github.com/AY2223S1-CS2113T-W11-1/tp) repository and clone it to your system.
 4. Launch Intellij IDEA and open the repository you have cloned.